nickl1/awolfe76.github.com/_posts/2013-05-16-jekyll-framework.md

 ---
 layout: post
 title: A Quick Jekyll Framework
-desc: I've been using Jekyll a lot more frequently so it just made sense to create a quick framework to get started.
+desc: I've been using Jekyll a lot more frequently so it just made sense to create a quick framework to get started. <strong>Quick and straightforward.</strong>

 permalink: /posts/a-quick-jekyll-framework.html
 ---